 - Hines H, Avila CJ, Rudakevych T, Curlin FA, Yoon JD.
 Physician perspectives of long-term relationships and friendships with patients: A National Assessment.
 Southern Medical Journal.
 2017; [In Press].

 - Yoon JD, Ham SA, Reddy ST, Curlin FA.
-Role Models’ Influence on Choice of Primary Care Specialty: A National Longitudinal Study. [manuscript under review].
+Role Models’ Influence on Choice of Primary Care Specialty: A National Longitudinal Study.
+[In Press].

 Medical Student Evaluation, Selection and Remediation